andrewacashner/hearingfaithms/chapters/chapter-3.md

 <!-- *********************************************************************** -->

-### Theology of Christ as *Verbum infans*
+### Hearing the Christ-Child's Voice: Theology and Devotion

-By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new twist on a trope that extends back to Bernard of Clairvaux and further to Augustine---that of Christ as *Verbum infans*, "the unspeaking/infant Word."
+By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on a trope that extends back to Bernard of Clairvaux and further to Augustine---that of Christ as *Verbum infans*, "the unspeaking/infant Word."
 This trope continued to be turned and refined through the sixteenth and seventeenth centuries, and can be found in Christmas sermons and exegetical commentaries on the Gospel infancy narratives that were widely available in Padilla's day and that would have been familiar to a university-educated priest.
-The feast of Christmas centered on devotion to the incarnation of Christ as a child, the "Word made flesh"; this piece of devotional music presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.
+The feast of Christmas centered on devotion to the incarnation of Christ as a child, the "Word made flesh.
+This devotional music presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.

 #### The Christmas Imaginary